Egan Bernal: 2021

 Bernal entered the 2021 Vuelta a España with a very strong team that also included Richard Carapaz and Adam Yates.
 By his own standards he rode poorly early in the race and was not happy with his own performance.
-Despite this his took over the young rider classification after stage 3 and was in a top 10 position among the general classification riders for most of the race.
+Despite this he took over the young rider classification after stage 3 and was in a top 10 position among the general classification riders for most of the race.
 On stage 17 which included the climb to the Lagos de Covadonga he launched an attack with 61 kilometers to go.
 Primož Roglič was the only rider who could go with him and the two continuously built a gap over the other favorites.
 By the end of the stage he had fallen back and crossed the line with the surviving general classification riders still maintaining his lead over Gino Mäder in the young rider competition and rising to 6th place overall.
 On the penultimate climb of the race he got caught out in a split among the GC riders and lost the young rider jersey to Mäder, but retained his 6th place after the final ITT on stage 21.

-2022
+2022 crash

+Bernal signed a five-year contract extension with Ineos in January 2022, announcing his goal for the year was to win the 2022 Tour de France.

-On a training ride in Gachancipá with Ineos Grenadiers teammates on the 24 January, Bernal hit the back of a stopped passenger bus at a speed of about 50 km/h.
+Days later, on a training ride in Gachancipá with Ineos Grenadiers teammates on 24 January, Bernal hit the back of a stopped passenger bus at a speed of about 50 km/h.
 Bernal was on his time-trial bike and had not been attentive to the stopped bus according to the transit police.
 Ineos team later released a statement stating Bernal had sustained "[...]a fractured vertebrae[sic], a fractured right femur, a fractured right patella, chest trauma, a punctured lung and several rib fractures".
 Bernal was taken to Clinica Universidad de La Sabana in Bogotá for treatment.
 In total, doctors counted 20 separate fractures and initially warned there was a 95% chance Bernal would die or be paralyzed.
-He underwent two surgeries, both of which were successful in the immediate sense; the long term impacts are less certain.
+He underwent two surgeries, both of which were successful in the immediate sense; the long term impacts were less certain.
 By 25 January he was stabilized, although still in intensive care as the doctors moved to treating less serious injuries.

-Fortunately he began to recover quickly, and by early March was sharing his progress with friends, family and fans on social media.
+He began to recover quickly, and by early March was sharing his progress with friends, family and fans on social media.
 His coach, Xabier Artexte, did not rule out a return to cycling by the end of the 2022 season.

 There was a rumor that Bernal would possibly make his return at the 2022 Vuelta a España, however Vuelta Director Javier Guillén stated this was not true.
-Instead Bernal is intending to ride in the 2022 edition of Vuelta a Burgos.
+Instead Bernal was intending to ride in the 2022 Vuelta a Burgos.
 The plan was changed again with his new return being the Danmark Rundt.